It happens to all novelists. Our story seems to be going great and then we hit a writing block.

 You’ll know when you’re ready to go back to your writing.

-2. If I’ve lost the thread of what I’m doing, I go back and title each chapter.
+2. Here’s another way to break through writing block.
+If I’ve lost the thread of what I’m doing, I go back and title each chapter.
 It does not matter whether the chapter titles remain in the final version.
 A title acts like a spotlight to help you focus on what’s most important in your chapter so you can develop it.

 Lately I’ve been thinking about compressed language: poetry, imagery, and op-ed pieces.

 For 10 tips on writing op-eds see: http://julietetelandresen.com/writing-op-eds/

 It doesn’t matter what kind of book we’re talking about.
 Linguistics textbooks abound with first chapters titled “Introduction,” which a) announce the author’s lack of imagination, and b) miss the opportunity to offer any kind of perspective on what is to come.

 The first chapter of my latest linguistics textbook is “All Languages Were Once Spanglish.”
 Are you interested to read further?

 3. When one of your characters is giving you trouble, write him or her a letter asking what the problem is and then write the response.
 This tip is not original with me.
 It’s rather ones of those conventional creative writing exercises.
 The reason it’s conventional is because it works.

 Letter writing can be a part of other creative writing assignments.
 This semester at Duke University I’m teaching the creative non-fiction class Public Writing and Speaking with Priscilla Wald.
 In the first part of the course we worked on op-eds.
 In addition to writing an op-ed the students could choose to craft a Letter to the Editor in response to an op-ed they read.